mjamalg/wp-project/README.md

 # wp-project
 This was a project I did for a prospective client to highlight the advantages of EKS over the use of ECS to improve their deployment process.
-I also wanted to demonstrate how Ansible and Terraform could work in tandem to assist with SOC 2 compliance and configuration management.
+I also wanted to demonstrate how Ansible and Terraform could work in tandem for provisiong, configuation management, and security compliance.

 This project is based on the AWS Whitepaper "Best Practices for WordPress on AWS" which you can download as a PDF here: